elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-behavioral-selection-and-what-are-its-potential-consequences.md

 url: /learn/psychology/questions/what-is-behavioral-selection-and-what-are-its-potential-consequences
 score: -1.0
 related_article1:
-    id: 166410
+    id: 166408
-    title: What are the sources of genetic variation and why are they important for evolution?
+    title: >-
+        Define fitness in the context of animal behavior and explain how it is measured.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-sources-of-genetic-variation-and-why-are-they-important-for-evolution
+    url: /learn/psychology/questions/define-fitness-in-the-context-of-animal-behavior-and-explain-how-it-is-measured
 related_article2:
-    id: 166416
+    id: 166409
-    title: Explain the differences between directional, stabilizing, and disruptive selection.
+    title: >-
+        How do phenotype and genotype interact to influence an organism's fitness?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-differences-between-directional-stabilizing-and-disruptive-selection
+    url: /learn/psychology/questions/how-do-phenotype-and-genotype-interact-to-influence-an-organisms-fitness
 related_article3:
-    id: 166407
+    id: 166406
-    title: Summarize Darwin's four postulates and their relevance to natural selection.
+    title: >-
+        What are the three main approaches to studying animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/summarize-darwins-four-postulates-and-their-relevance-to-natural-selection
+    url: /learn/psychology/questions/what-are-the-three-main-approaches-to-studying-animal-behavior
 related_article4:
-    id: 166420
+    id: 166412
+    title: >-
-    title: Discuss the role of development in shaping animal behavior.
+        Describe the role of mutation in genetic variation and evolution.
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-role-of-development-in-shaping-animal-behavior
+    url: /learn/psychology/questions/describe-the-role-of-mutation-in-genetic-variation-and-evolution
 related_article5:
-    id: 166398
+    id: 166406
-    title: Explain Tinbergen's four questions and their significance in studying animal behavior.
+    title: >-
+        What are the three main approaches to studying animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/explain-tinbergens-four-questions-and-their-significance-in-studying-animal-behavior
+    url: /learn/psychology/questions/what-are-the-three-main-approaches-to-studying-animal-behavior
 ---

 &nbsp;